Tikamin557/Ts-Core/docs/ModderGuide_WarpServices.md

 Because the destination is resolved at runtime, this provider can adapt when another mod changes the corresponding map warp.

 If the warp cannot be found and `Fallback` is specified, T's Core attempts to resolve the fallback provider instead.

+Standard T's Core providers such as `FarmHouseFront` can also be used as fallback providers.

 ---